-To connect the projector to a notebook or desktop computer:
+To connect the projector to a notebook or desktop computer (using VGA):

 - Take the supplied VGA cable and connect one end to the D-Sub output socket of the computer. - 2.
-Connect the other end of the VGA cable to the COMPUTER IN-I or COMPUTER IN-2 signal input jack on the projector. - 3.
-If you wish to make use of the projector speaker(s) in your presentations, take a suitable audio cable and connect one end of the cable to the audio output jack of the computer, and the other end to the AUDIO jack of the projector.
-When you connect audio output signal from a computer, please balance out the volume control bar to obtain an optimal sound effects. - Many notebooks do not turn on their external video ports when connected to a projector.
-Usually a key combo like FN + F3 or CRT/LCD key turns the external display on/off.
-Locate a function key labeled CRT/LCD or a function key with a monitor symbol on the notebook.
-Press FN and the labeled function key simultaneously.
-Refer to your notebook's documentation to find your notebook's key combination.
+Connect the other end of the VGA cable to the PC 1 or PC 2 signal input jack on the projector. - 3.
+If you wish to make use of the projector speaker(s) in your presentations, take a suitable audio cable and connect one end of the cable to the audio output jack of the computer, and the other end to the AUDIO IN jack of the projector.
+When you connect audio output signal from a computer, please balance out the volume control bar to obtain an optimal sound effects.